axellee1994/ft_transcendence/README.md

 cd ft_transcendence
 docker-compose up --build
 ```
-This will build and start both backend and frontend containers.
-The frontend is served via the backend on port 4001.
+This will build and start the backend container.
+The backend API will be available on port 3000.

 ### Manual Setup (Development)
 #### Backend